wassbeer/notes/VueJSmeetup.md

-## Story Book in Vue.js
+## Storybook in Vue.js

 _Speaker_: Norbert de Langen [https://github.com/ndelangen](https://github.com/ndelangen)

-Released a story book for Vue.
-Introduced storybook in React for a client before.
-Problem Norbert experiences: in a large angular.js application, to reach certain components you have to direct them to get them in a certain state.
+Norbert published a storybook using Vue and introduced a story book in React for a client before.
+The main problem Norbert experiences: to reach certain components in a large angular.js application you have to direct them to get them in a certain state.
 Solution: Isolated Component Driven Development.
-View components in isolation, display in different settings/states.
+View components in isolation, display them in different settings/states.

-New issues vs. pull requests. "we get a lot of pull requests from contributors" Issues are solved, so the codebase is healthy.
+New issues vs. pull requests.
+"We get a lot of pull requests from contributors" Issues are solved, so the codebase is healthy.

 ## Migrating from Angular to Vue.js
 _Speaker_: Paul Bastowski

+Paul works at Sytac.
+Its major client is KLM.
 Developing KLM apps for internal use.

-On Angular vs. Vue.js: employees stated "it is not going to look good on our CV's if we keep using angular".
+On Angular vs. Vue.js: employees stated "it is not going to look good on our CV's if we keep using Angular".
 Angular 2 became a very complex variant of Angular 1.

 ### Why switching to Vue.js 2?

-1. Can't find people who want to code  AngularJS.
+1. Can't find people who want to code  Angular.jS.
 2. Project has budget to modernise the codebase.
 3. Opportunity to learn something new.